Epaphras, the Home Missioner

 - Forms of missio were used in the Latin translation of the Bible to describe the time when Jesus sent his disciples out to preach and heal in his name.

 After Jesus' death and resurrection, he appear to his disciples and told them to wait until something special would happen.
 That was the coming of the Holy Spirit and it occurred at Pentecost (Acts 2).
 Many people who attended that Pentecost in Jerusalem travelled long distances to join the celebration.
 After witnessing that amazing event, they went home to tell everyone about it.
 Just before his ascension, Jesus appeared and commanded his followers to 'go and make disciples of all nations' (Matt.
 28.19).
 From this time, those timid, frightened people, received strength and courage from the Holy Spirit to go and spread the Good News by preaching, teaching and healing.
-As they obeyed, Christian missionary activity expanded and continues to do so as followers, even today, obey that Great Commission.
+As they obeyed, Christian missionary activity expanded and continues to do so as followers of Jesus, even today, obey that Great Commission.

 Paul, the Missionary